vearch/vearch/README.md

-# Vectorsearch
+# VectorBase

-deep learning vector search
+a scalable search service for deep learning vectors